eni4sure/portfolio-v1/README.md

 # Eniola Osabiya

-A v1 of my portfolio, built with NextJS
+A v1 of my portfolio, built with NextJS.